03 - Linux Package Management

 APT

-stands for advanced package managers, it is more user friendly and overall better tool compared toAPT-GET
+APTstands for advanced package managers, it is more user friendly and overall better tool compared toAPT-GET.$sudo apt install gimp $sudo apt-get install gimpAPT act as a frontend package manager that relies on DPKG utility.

 In similar to YUM, APT relies on software repository that contains packages that would eventually be installed on a system.